-TOP SECRET he was going to do a hard takedown, he must report it to Headquarters.
-Although the DCI and OMS Guidelines address physical techniques and treat them as requiring advance Headquarters approval, they do not otherwise specifically address the "hard takedown."
-192. (TS) stated that he was generally familiar with the technique of hard takedowns.
-He asserted that they are authorized and believed they had been used one or more times at COBALT in order to intimidate a detainee. stated that he would not necessarily know if they have been used and did not consider it a serious enough handling technique to require Headquarters approval.
-Asked about the possibility that a detainee may have been dragged on the ground during the course of a hard responded that he was unaware of that and did takedown, not understand the point of dragging someone along the corridor in COBALT at Other Locations Outside of the CTC Abuse Program Although not within the scope of the 193.
-(TS/ CTC Program, two other incidents were reported in 2003.
-As noted above, one resulted in the death of a detainee at Asadabad Base 194.
-(ST/NF) In June 2003, the U.S. military sought an Afghan citizen who had been implicated in rocket attacks on a joint U.S. Army and CIA position in Asadabad located in Northeast Afghanistan.
+192. (TS/ stated that he was generally familiar with the technique of hard takedowns.
+He asserted that they are authorized and believed they had been used one or more times at in order to intimidate a detainee.
+Interference stated that he would not necessarily know if they have been used and did not consider it a serious enough handling technique to require Headquarters approval.
+Asked about the possibility that a detainee may have been dragged on the ground during the course of a hard takedown, the point of dragging someone along the corridor in

+Abuse at Other Locations Outside of the CTC Program

+193. (TS/ Although not within the scope of the CTC Program, two other incidents were reported in 2003.

+As noted above, one

+resulted in the death of a detainee at Asadabad Base

+194. (S//NE).
+In June 2003, the U.S. military sought an Afghan citizen who had been implicated in rocket attacks on a joint U.S. Army and CIA position in Asadabad located in Northeast Afghanistan.
 On 18 June 2003, this individual appeared at Asadabad Base at the urging of the local Governor.
 The individual was held in a detention facility guarded by U.S. soldiers from the Base.
-During 76 (S).
-For more than a year, CIA referred to Asadabad Base as 78 the four days the individual was detained, an Agency independent contractor, who was a paramilitary officer, is alleged to have severely beaten the detainee with a large metal flashlight and kicked him during interrogation sessions.
+During the four days the individual was detained, an Agency independent contractor, who was a paramilitary officer, is alleged to have severely beaten the detainee with a large metal flashlight and kicked him during interrogation sessions.
 The detainee died in custody on 21 June; his body was turned over to a local cleric and returned to his family on the following date without an autopsy being performed.
 Neither the contractor nor his Agency staff supervisor had been trained or authorized to conduct interrogations.
 The Agency did not renew the independent contractor's contract, which was up for renewal soon after the incident.
-OIG is investigating this incident in concert with DoJ.77
+OIG is investigating this incident in concert with DoJ.